Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Analyses of the AIB profiles

 where $f_\mathrm{k}>0$, $B_\lambda(T)$ denotes the black body function and $\lambda_0$ is the normalization wavelength assumed as 9.7 $\mu$m.

-We employ Bayesian inference technique to estimate the most probable Drude functions fitting the {AIB} profiles.
-For this we use the {\tt NAUTILUS} code \citep{Lange+2023nautilus} that runs a nested sampling algorithm to reach the maximum likelihood of the Drude profile parameters.
-We evaluate the likelihood function $L$ defined as
+We employed a Bayesian inference technique to estimate the most probable Drude functions fitting the {AIB} profiles.
+For this purpose, we used the {\tt NAUTILUS} code \citep{Lange+2023nautilus} that runs a nested sampling algorithm to reach the maximum likelihood of the Drude profile parameters.
+We evaluated the likelihood function, $L$, defined as

 where the term within the square brackets is summed over $n$ number of observed points on the spectrum. $I_{\mathrm{obs},n}$ and $I_{\mathrm{mod},n}$ denote the observed and the modelled flux densities at the $n$th observed point, respectively.
 Using this procedure, we find the best-fit Drude profile parameters, $\lambda_\mathrm{j}$, $b_\mathrm{j}$, and $\gamma_\mathrm{j}$.
 More details of the fitting procedure is described in Appendix \ref{app:nautilus}.